EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 Theres a bit of noise here though.
 As it enters the second process, it prints the text `make[1]: Entering directory '/home/ryan/t'` and when its done it prints `make[1]: Leaving directory '/home/ryan/t'`.
-Unless I'm debugging something this is just noise, so I change the target to not print it:
+Unless I'm debugging something, this is just noise, so I change the target to not print it:

 ```